Koenkk/zigbee2mqtt.io/docs/devices/ZS-EUB_1gang.md

 This device does not act as a Zigbee router, even when the optional neutral connection is used.
 In addition the vendor does not provide a firmware update to enable the router functionality.
 <!-- Notes END: Do not edit below this line -->

+### Pairing
+Press and hold the switch for 7 seconds, untill the indecator on the switch falshes fast.
+After about 3 seconds pairing should be complete

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*